Learning about Archaeology: Lecture Series and Resources

 O’ Callaghan, A. 2019.
 Read All About It Sculptures & Monuments in Cork City-An Illustrated Exploration.
 Cork City Libraries: Cork.

 Cork City is one of the oldest cities in Ireland and has a rich archaeological heritage.
 The continuous occupation of Cork City for over 1400 years spans many changes in religious doctrine, interpretation, ecclesiastical organisation and ritual as well as associated burial practices and traditions.
-In the presentation here Ciara Brett, City Archaeologist, will examine the origins and development of burial grounds in the city and will introduce the various types of burial places in the city using some case studies to illustrate the archaeological discoveries uncovered at some sites.
+In the presentation here Ciara Brett, City Archaeologist, examines the origins and development of burial grounds in the city and introduces the various types of burial places in the city using some case studies to illustrate the archaeological discoveries uncovered at some sites.

 Cork City’s Burial Places (2011) Research by H. Kelleher and F. McCarthy (Editor: C. Brett) This book examines the origins and development of burial grounds in the city.
 They vary from churchyards, churches containing vaults, private burial grounds of religious houses and the military, stray find spots of skeletal remains large modern cemeteries.